seleniumbase/SeleniumBase/README.md

 self.get_page_source()  # This method returns the current page source.
 ```

-**ProTip™:** You may need to use the get_page_source() method along with Python's find() command to parse through the source to find something that Selenium wouldn't be able to.
+<b>ProTip™:</b> You may need to use the get_page_source() method along with Python's find() command to parse through the source to find something that Selenium wouldn't be able to.
 (You may want to brush up on your Python programming skills for that.)
 ```python
 source = self.get_page_source()
 head_open_tag = source.find('<head>')